 After “Boogie Nights” came out in 1997, Paul Thomas Anderson (one of my all-time favorite filmmakers) or PTA for short, commenced development of his next project titled, “Magnolia.”
 A drama focusing on a wide variety of troubled three-dimensional characters struggling with social problems like a bad childhood, drug addiction, greed, in debt, dying of cancer among a few situations.
 Originally a short movie, PTA became invested with the characters expanding it into a three-hour plus epic drama.
 After reuniting most of the cast members from Boogie Nights and hiring Tom Cruise, it took five months to complete the film.
 Six Months Later, Magnolia opened in theaters.

 Magnolia was released in 1999. (same year Toy Story 2 came out) It received positive reviews from critics (including Roger Ebert) and movie goers alike.
-In addition to praise, the film barely made enough money at the box office.
+Sadly, it bombed at box office.
 Tom Cruise was nominated for “Best Supporting Actor.”
 Unfortunately, Michael Caine took home the Oscar for his performance in “The Cider House Rules.”
 Despite good reception, some movie goers walked out.
 Kevin Smith confirmed he hated Magnolia and dissed it in “Jay And Silent Bob Strike Back.”

 Paul Thomas Anderson’s latest film “Licorice Pizza” is earning critical praise.
 In response to the hype surrounding it, I thought about sharing my thoughts on Magnolia if it’s a timeless classic or just plain rubbish.
 Tom Cruise will reprise his iconic roles as Maverick & Ethan Hunt in “Top Gun Maverick” & “Mission Impossible 7.”